Funan: Sources

 The first modern scholar to reconstruct the history of the ancient polity of Funan was Paul Pelliot, who in his ground-breaking article "Le Fou-nan" of 1903 drew exclusively on Chinese historical records to set forth the sequence of documented events connecting the foundation of Funan in approximately the 1st century CE with its demise by conquest in the 6th to 7th century.
 Scholars critical of Pelliot's Chinese sources have expressed scepticism regarding his conclusions.

 First record dated 84 CE in late Han period 后汉书.

-Chinese records dating from the 3rd century CE, beginning with the Sānguó zhì (三國志, Records of the Three Kingdoms) completed in 289 CE by Chén Shòu (陳壽; 233–297), record the arrival of two Funanese embassies at the court of Lǚ Dài (呂待), governor in the southern Chinese kingdom of Wú (吳): the first embassy arrived between 225 and 230 CE, the second in the year 243.
-Later sources such as the Liáng shū (梁書, Book of Liang) of Yáo Chá (姚察; 533–606) and Yáo Sīlián (姚思廉, d.
-637), completed in 636, discuss the mission of the 3rd-century Chinese envoys Kang Tai (康泰) and Zhū Yīng (朱應) from the Kingdom of Wu to Funan.
+Chinese records dating from the 3rd century CE, beginning with the Records of the Three Kingdoms completed in 289 CE by Chén Shòu (233–297), record the arrival of two Funanese embassies at the court of Lü Dai, a governor in the southern Chinese state of Eastern Wu: the first embassy arrived between 225 and 230 CE, the second in the year 243.
+Later sources such as the Book of Liang of Yáo Chá (姚察; 533–606) and Yáo Sīlián (d.
+637), completed in 636, discuss the mission of the 3rd-century Chinese envoys Kang Tai and Zhū Yīng (朱應) from the state of Wu to Funan.
 The writings of these envoys, though no longer extant in their original condition, were excerpted and as such preserved in the later dynastic histories, and form the basis for much of what we know about Funan.

 Since the publication of Pelliot's article, archaeological excavation in Vietnam and Cambodia, especially excavation of sites related to the Óc Eo culture, have supported and supplemented his conclusion.